8 Ways to Maintain an Attitude of Gratitude in Addiction Recovery

 6. Forgive Yourself and Others

 Suffering from a substance use disorder can cause you to do things you aren’t proud of.
 Many people experience shame and guilt regarding their addiction.
-However, a substance use disorder is a disease, it’s often the result of choices you made, but choices you made without the intention to become addicted.
-You may have made mistakes, but you are trying and you are in recovery and getting better.
-Recognizing that and working to forgive yourself is an important step.
+However, a substance use disorder is often the result of choices you made, but choices you made without the intention to become addicted.
+You may have made mistakes, but you are in recovery and focusing on getting better.
+Recognizing your progress and working to forgive yourself is an important step.
 At the same time, you should work to both forgive others who may have made things worse for you or said harsh things while you were addicted and work to reach closure with them.

 7. Express Gratitude to Others

 Most of the time, our friends and family constantly do small things for us that may not seem like much, but are a consistent and constant sign of love.
-Even if you don’t have any close friends and family, you do likely have sponsors, peers at your self-help group, counselors, and new friends you may have made on your way to recovery.
+Even if you don’t have any close friends or family – sponsors, fellow members in recovery, and counselors, may be the support you need to express gratitude for during the recovery process.
 Taking the time to recognize what others are doing for you, no matter how small, and expressing gratitude to them, will help you to recognize their efforts and how much you are appreciated and cared for.

 8. Make Space for Things that Make You Happy

 It’s difficult to be grateful for everything if you’re constantly working and struggling.
-Many people jump out of recovery and into trying to get their life back on track, which may include long hours at a job, spending time with children, or even going back to school.
+Many people jump out of recovery and try to get their life back on track which may include long hours at a job, spending time with children, or even going back to school.
 No matter what you’re doing with your life, it’s also important that you take the time to create space and moments for yourself to just relax and do things that make you happy without drugs or alcohol.
-For example, you can spend time with friends, go swimming, go for hikes, go see your favorite movies, get a massage, or anything else that makes you happy.
+For example, you can spend time with friends, go for hikes, get back into old hobbies or pursue new interests, get a massage, or anything else that makes you happy.
 Here, it’s always good if you have hobbies that you truly enjoy, and if you don’t, you can always work on developing some.
-Why will this help you to stay grateful?
-Taking time out from your busy life will give you perspective, time to take stock and see what you have, and room to enjoy your life.
+Taking time out from your busy life will give you perspective to see what you have, and appreciate the life you have been given.

 When AA uses the phrase “An attitude of gratitude” they often mean “practicing gratitude”.
 This means that you should be grateful for everything as part of your life and consistently recognize and be aware of the good things that happen to you, no matter how small.
 This attitude will put you in the right mindset to enjoy your life drug and alcohol free, which will help you in your recovery.